Free no-obligation site survey · Nationwide coverage Contact Us

 Salford reads as a city, but its boundary runs out to genuine farmland on the western edge, with grazing and mixed holdings spreading towards Eccles, Worsley and the mosslands beyond.
 The buildings out there are the usual working mix: steel-framed general-purpose barns, machinery and implement sheds, fodder and grain stores, and livestock buildings on the dairy and beef units.
 Greater Manchester weather is the constant factor, with high rainfall and long damp spells that keep laps, gutters and metal undersides wet and accelerate corrosion.

-We survey agricultural buildings around Salford and across this part of Greater Manchester, then advise honestly on whether a coating is worth doing.
+We get up on agricultural buildings around Salford and across this part of Greater Manchester, then we advise honestly on whether a coating is worth doing.
 Some roofs are good candidates.
 Others are not, and we say so.
+We won’t quote for something that won’t work.

 What coatings can and cannot do